-A non-denominational church service will be available on Monday night, immediately following evening flag ceremony, in Hagan's Chapel.
+A non-denominational church service will be available on Monday night, immediately following the evening flag ceremony, at Hagan's Chapel, (across from the archery range).

 Chaplain Aide Training

 The Camp Conestoga chaplain will lead a discussion for any Scouts interested in learning more about the requirements and duties of a chaplain aide.
 Included in the discussion will be how to run a prayer service on a camping trip, how to promote religious emblems in your troop, and how to keep prayers interfaith and inclusive.
 Training will be offered on a week-to-week basis.
 (Availability may vary week to week)